PDP-10/its/README.md

 EMULATOR=klh10`.
 This will leave built files in the `out` directory, some of which are disk images with ITS installed.

+Note: On FreeBSD, you will need to use the gmake command to avoid incorrectly using BSD make.

 | Emulator | Dependencies |
 | --- | --- |
 | klh10 | git, c compiler, make, expect, curses, autoconf